Hungerford: History

 Hungerford is derived from an Anglo-Saxon name meaning "ford leading to poor land".
 The town's symbol is the estoile and crescent moon.
+The place is not described in the Domesday Book of 1086 because four ancient manors each owned some property within Hungerford, a possession located at the extreme western edge of the royal manor of Kintbury, in the ancient hundred of Kintbury.
+The manor of Standen Hussey, described as Standen in Wiltshire in Domesday, was later in Hungerford parish.
+The land was granted to Robert de Beaumont, 1st Earl of Leicester.
+When he died in 1118, he passed his English estates, including Hungerford, to his son Robert and his heirs who encouraged the town's growth over the next 70 years.

-The place does not occur in the Domesday Book of 1086 but by 1241, it called itself a borough.
+By 1241, Hungerford called itself a borough.
 In the late 14th century, John of Gaunt was lord of the manor and he granted the people the lucrative fishing rights on the River Kennet.
 The family of Walter Hungerford, 1st Baron Hungerford originated in the town (c.
 1450), although after three generations the title passed to Baroness Hungerford who married Sir Edward Hastings who became a Baron, and the family seat moved to Heytesbury, Wiltshire.
+In the 16th century, the parish of Hungerford was included in the formation of the hundred of Kintbury Eagle.

-During the English Civil War, the Earl of Essex and his army spent the night here in June 1644.
+During the Civil War, the Earl of Essex and his army spent the night here in June 1644.
 In October of the same year, the Earl of Manchester’s cavalry were quartered in the town.
 Then, in the November, Charles I’s forces arrived in Hungerford on their way to Abingdon.
 During the Glorious Revolution of 1688, William of Orange was offered the Crown of England while staying at the Bear Inn in Hungerford.
 The Hungerford land south of the river Kennet was for centuries, until a widespread growth in cultivation in the area in the 18th century, in Savernake Forest.

-1987 Massacre
+1987 massacre

 The Hungerford massacre occurred on 19 August 1987.
-A 27-year-old unemployed local labourer, Michael Robert Ryan, armed with several weapons including a Type 56 assault rifle and a Beretta pistol, shot and killed 16 people in and around the town – including his mother – and wounded 15 others, then killed himself in a local school after being surrounded by armed police.
+A 27-year-old unemployed local labourer, Michael Robert Ryan, armed with three legally-held firearms, a Type 56 assault rifle, a Beretta pistol and an M1 carbine, shot and killed 16 people in and around the town – including his mother – and wounded 15 others, then killed himself in a local school after being surrounded by armed police.
 All his victims were shot in the town or in nearby Savernake Forest.

-A report on the massacre was commissioned by Home Secretary Douglas Hurd from the Chief Constable of Thames Valley Police, Colin Smith.
-It is one of three highly costly firearms atrocities in terms of lives in the United Kingdom since the invention of such rapid fire weapons, the other two being the Dunblane massacre and Cumbria shootings.
-The massacre led to the Firearms (Amendment) Act 1988, which banned the ownership of semi-automatic centre-fire rifles and restricted the use of shotguns with a magazine capacity of more than two rounds.
-The Hungerford Report had demonstrated that Ryan's collection of weapons was legally licensed.
+Home Secretary Douglas Hurd commissioned a report on the massacre from the Chief Constable of Thames Valley Police, Colin Smith.
+The massacre was one of three significant firearms atrocities in the United Kingdom after the invention of rapid fire weapons such as the one involved, the other two being the Dunblane massacre and the Cumbria shootings.
+It led to the passing of the Firearms (Amendment) Act 1988, which banned the ownership of semi-automatic centre-fire rifles, and restricted the use of shotguns with a magazine capacity of more than two rounds.